The MusicACT Mentorship applications have closed for 2025. Keep an eye out for mentoring opportunities in 2026.

 The MusicACT Mentorship is designed to strengthen creative partnerships and music industry education in Canberra.
 It is an opportunity for early/mid-level career artists and industry workers to further their networks, and gain personalised professional skill development.

 With support from Moshtix, MusicACT is pleased to run our Mentorship program in 2025 again.
 Designed to strengthen creative partnerships and music industry education in Canberra.
-It is an opportunity for early/mid-level career artists and industry workers to further their networks, and gain personalised professional skill development.
+It is an opportunity for six early/mid-level career artists and industry workers to further their networks, and gain personalised professional skill development.

-How will the mentorship work?
+How do the mentorships work?

 Upon independent assessment by the mentors, 6 successful applicants will be paired with 1 of their selected mentors to meet 4 times between July and August 2025.